PauloAOliveira/docker/README.md

 ##
 To build de image just execute the build.sh

-To execute the application there is two ways:
+To execute the application there are two ways:

 1º
 docker network create net-example